-If the student is removed under Alternative III for engaging in Level IV or Level V misconduct, then the student may or shall be removed to a DAEP or expelled as appropriate or as required by state law.
-Procedures for removal to a DAEP or for expulsion shall be followed (see pp. 17-20).
+If the student is removed under Alternative III for engaging in Level IV or Level V misconduct, then the student may be removed to a DAEP or expelled as appropriate or as required by state law.
+Procedures for removal to a DAEP or for expulsion shall be followed (see p.
+17).